maticardenas/django-contract-tester/README.md

 This will ensure you all newly implemented views will be validated against the OpenAPI schema.

+> It is worth noting that the request validation is only performed for **successful** response scenarios.
+This is to avoid having the package interfering with your functional negative test case suite.

 ### Django Ninja Test Client